 - Innocent Aliens: The survivors start out this way, but they quickly learn that many humans aren't to be trusted.

 - Psychic Powers: The People have a wide variety of them: Telekinesis, Telepathy, and Empathy among them.
+There's a basic set that all of the People have (including telekinesis, levitation, and telepathic speech), and then some have additional Gifts.
 Precognition is very rare.

 - Reed Richards Is Useless: The question of why the People never use their powers on a large scale to help humanity is discussed and justified in several stories, including "Jordan".
 There are both philosophical and practical reasons given.
 On a philosophical level, they believe it would be unhealthy to suddenly insert their advanced knowledge and culture, and that it's better to subtly encourage humanity to grow better in its own way and in its own time.
 On a practical level, there really aren't enough of them to do anything on a large scale: the People's ability to detect truth could theoretically reform international diplomacy, or their ability to immediately and precisely diagnose physical ailments could revolutionize medicine, but at any given time there are only two or three people in the entire world with each of these Gifts, not enough to do all the work without getting swamped and burned out.

 - Space Elves: Tending to the Enlightened Mystic Race variety.

 - Take Our Word for It: In "No Different Flesh", Mark is working on an important book about a cutting-edge field of science.
 Meris, the viewpoint character, says she's never been able to make head nor tail of it no matter how many times Mark explains, so the story contains no details nor even a general idea of what area of science it's in.

 - Wainscot Society: The People largely preserve their own culture while living among humans.